thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 - **It must use React:** It's just great.
 - **Incredibly fast:** I'm a performance geek and fast websites are great.
-I spent a lot of time optimizing my Wordpress site and didn't want to sacrifice performance.
+I spent a lot of time optimizing my WordPress site and didn't want to sacrifice performance.
-- **Fun to develop and write on:** Writing and publishing in Wordpress are easy, but developing for it isn't that much fun.
+- **Fun to develop and write on:** Writing and publishing in WordPress are easy, but developing for it isn't that much fun.
 I wanted something JavaScript based.
-- **Low maintenance required and low cost:** Wordpress hosting is cheap but I wanted cheaper.
+- **Low maintenance required and low cost:** WordPress hosting is cheap but I wanted cheaper.

 This list is the holy grail of websites: fast, fun to develop and cheap to